Honouring The Past In The Present

 A Little Bit About Me.

+I've always liked working with my hands and learning new techniques.
 I'm interested in how things are made, not just how they look when they're finished.
 I work slowly, try things out, and let ideas take shape over time.

 I collect vintage china, linens, aprons, and bits of everyday history because they still feel useful and full of character.
+They're objects that women either made or used every day and rarely gave it a second thought.

 If You're Curious